paxdotdev/pax/README.md

 1. Template and settings
    1. Each component declares a template in an XML-like syntax, which describes how its UI should be displayed.
    2. Any element in that template can have settings assigned as XML key-value pairs.
-Alternatively, not shown above, settings may be broken out into a separate `@settings` block for code cleanliness.
 2. Expressions
    1. Notice the two `@`-signs in the template above.
-Those signal to the Pax compiler that the subsequent symbol(s) are dynamic, and should be evaluated in the context of the host codebase.
+Those signal to the Pax compiler that the subsequent symbol(s) are dynamic, and should be evaluated in the context of the host codebase.  `@self.handle_click` points to a function as an event handler, and `transform=@{ ... }` calculates the contents of the `{}` block and passes a return value.
    2. The mechanism behind this is in fact a whole computer language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.
-   3. PAXEL expressions are unusual in a few ways:
+   3. PAXEL expressions are distinctive in a few ways:
-      1. Any PAXEL expression is a pure functions and must be side-effect free
+      1. Any PAXEL expression must be a pure function of its inputs and must be side-effect free
-      2. As a result of the above, PAXEL expressions may be aggressively cached and updated only when inputs change
+      2. As a result of the above, PAXEL expressions may be aggressively cached and recalculated only when inputs change.
       3. In spirit, expressions act a lot like spreadsheet formulas
 3. Components all the way down
    1. This example declares a Pax component called `HelloWorld`.
 Every Pax UI is a component at its root, which comprises other components in its template.
+Another program or file could import `HelloWorld` and include it in its template as `<HelloWorld num_clicks=4 />`
    2. Special primitives are included with Pax core and may be authored by anyone.
 These primitives (`Rectangle` in the example above) have access to the core engine and drawing APIs, which is how `Rectangle` draws itself.
-Other built-in primitives include `Text`, `Group`, `Ellipse`, `Path`.
+Other built-in primitives include `Text`, `Frame` (clipping), `Group`, `Ellipse`, and `Path`.

 Currently, Pax supports